HWerneck/HWerneck.github.io/_posts/blog/2020-11-25-Week-Schedule_1.md

 • *The Little Prince*:
     We watched it on Netflix.
 One of the movies that made me happier in recent times, so much I am reading the book.
-    Beautiful movie with one of the most beautiful arts I have ever seen.
+    Beautiful movie with one of the most beautiful works of art I have ever seen.
 A masterpiece.

 • Disney movies.